audreyau/CS-162/cs162/assignments/program1/README.md

 4
 ```
 ## Programming Style/Comments
 In your implementation, make sure that you include a program header.
 Also ensure that you use proper indentation/spacing and include comments!
 Below is an example header to include.
-Make sure you review the [style guidelines for this class] (https://web.engr.oregonstate.edu/~goinsj/resources/general/cpp_style_guideline.pdf), and begin trying to follow them, i.e. don’t align everything on the left or put everything on one line!
+Make sure you review the [style guidelines for this class](https://web.engr.oregonstate.edu/~goinsj/resources/general/cpp_style_guideline.pdf), and begin trying to follow them, i.e. don’t align everything on the left or put everything on one line!

 ```
 /******************************************************